Meditation: What It Is, Benefits, and How to Get Started

 The brain changes through meditation

 This is perhaps most evident when it comes to multitasking.
-Yet the myth that humans can perform two cognitive tasks simultaneously seems stubbornly persistent.
-In one study, Dr. Harold Pashler from the University of California, San Diego, found that MBA students at Harvard University dropped to the cognitive level of an eight-year-old when attempting to perform two mentally demanding tasks at the same time.
-Meditation strengthens our ability to resist the impulse to do multiple things at once by repeatedly directing attention toward a single conscious goal.
-When we become fully present with one thing at a time, we don’t just become more efficient and productive — we also feel better.
+Yet the idea that humans can perform two cognitive tasks at the same time remains surprisingly persistent.
+In one study, Dr. Harold Pashler at the University of California, San Diego found that MBA students at Harvard dropped to the cognitive level of an eight-year-old when attempting to perform two mentally demanding tasks simultaneously.

 Effects of meditation for beginners